-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied

-Total first-time, first-year (freshman) women who applied

-Total first-time, first-year (freshman) men who were admitted
+total.
+Total first-time, first-year (freshman) men who applied 3,128 Total first-time, first-year (freshman) women who applied 4,996 Total first-time, first-year (freshman) gender not reported who applied 2

-Total first-time, first-year (freshman) women who were admitted
+Total first-time, first-year (freshman) men who were admitted 2,876 Total first-time, first-year (freshman) women who were admitted 4,760 Total first-time, first-year (freshman) gender not reported who admitted 2

-Total full-time, first-time, first-year (freshman) men who enrolled
+Total full-time, first-time, first-year (freshman) men who enrolled 430 Total part-time, first-time, first-year (freshman) men who enrolled 4

-Total part-time, first-time, first-year (freshman) men who enrolled
+Total full-time, first-time, first-year (freshman) women who enrolled 558 Total part-time, first-time, first-year (freshman) women who enrolled 3

-Total part-time, first-time, first-year (freshman) women who enrolled
+Total full-time, first-time, first-year (freshman) gender not reported who enrolled 1 Total part-time, first-time, first-year (freshman) gender not reported who enrolled 0